 Engle Progeny Settlement II.
 In December 2016, the Company and Liggett entered into an agreement with 124 Engle progeny plaintiffs and their counsel ("Engle Progeny Settlement II").
 Pursuant to the terms of the settlement, Liggett agreed to pay \$17,650, \$14,000 of which was paid on December 7, 2016 with the balance of \$3,650 to be paid in equal quarterly payments starting in January 2018, with 5% interest.
 As a result of the settlement, the Company recorded a charge of \$17,650 in the fourth quarter of 2016.
-In December 2017, Liggett prepaid the remaining settlement payments.
+In December 2017, Liggett prepaid all remaining Engle Progeny Settlement II payments.

-Notwithstanding the comprehensive nature of the Engle Progeny Settlements, approximately 80 plaintiffs' claims remain pending in state court.
+Notwithstanding the comprehensive nature of the Engle Progeny Settlements, approximately 75 plaintiffs' claims remain pending in state court.
 Therefore, the Company and Liggett may still be subject to periodic adverse judgments which could have a material adverse affect on the Company's consolidated financial position, results of operations and cash flows.

-As of March 31, 2018, the following Engle progeny cases have resulted in judgments against Liggett:
+As of June 30, 2018, the following Engle progeny cases have resulted in judgments against Liggett:

-Data Case Name Carret Liggett Compensatory Damages (as Liggett Punitive Status (2) Date Case Name County adjusted) (1) Damages June 2002 Lukacs v.
+Damages (as Liggett Punitive Date Case Name County adjusted) (1) Damages Status (2) June 2002 Lukacs v.
 R.J.
-Reynolds Miami-Dade \$12,418 \$- Liggett satisfied the judgment and the case is concluded.
+Reynolds Miami-Dade \$12,418 \$ - Liggett satisfied the judgment and the case is concluded.
 August 2009 Campbell v.
 R.J.
 Reynolds Escambia 156 Liggett satisfied the judgment and the case is concluded.
 March 2010 Douglas v.
 R.J.
 Reynolds Hillsborough 1,350 Liggett satisfied the judgment and the case is concluded.
-April 2010 Clav v.
+April 2010 Clay v.
 R.J.
-Revnolds Escambia 349 1.000 Liggett satisfied the judgment and the case is concluded.
+Reynolds Escambia 349 1,000 Liggett satisfied the judgment and the case is concluded.